HossainMaruf/C-Programming-Course/README.md

 - Arithmetic Program with Variable and Format Specifier
 - Constant
 - Taking User Input from Keyboard with `scanf()`
+- Why we use Header File like `stdio.h`

 ## Arithmetic Problem
 - Diameter, Circumference and area of a circle - `Circle.c`